oroinc/documentation/book/customization.rst

 Since Oro Platform entites are only created inside the application's cache directory, you cannot add your business logic to these entity classes.
-To overcome this drawback, you can create a service that does all the necessary stuff required by your business.
+To overcome this drawback, you can create a service that does all the necessary actions required by your business.

 For example, imagine that the users of your application are accounted based on the number of months they used your service during the last year.
-The longer your user uses the service the lower is the fee they are charged with per month:
+The longer your user uses the service, the lower the fee they are charged per month:

 ====================== =====================
 Service used in months Service fee per month